Avnu/OpenAvnu/daemons/gptp/README.rst

 To build, execute the linux/build makefile.

-To execute, run ./daemon_cl <interface-name>, such as './daemon_cl eth0'
+To execute, run
+	./daemon_cl <interface-name>
+such as
+	./daemon_cl eth0

 Windows Version
 +++++++++++++++